 11. Loutro beach

-You can reach Loutro beach by boat from Hora Sfakion or through the mountainous paths.
-There are no cars in Loutro village.
-This is a truly unique and unspoilt place….
+Reach Loutro beach by boat from Hora Sfakion or via the mountain paths.
+There are no cars in Loutro village — a truly unique and unspoiled place.

 Best Hotels in Loutro Beach